 Check around with friends, relatives, and acquaintances to find out if anyone is interested in buying your old Mac.
 Use social media, like Twitter and Facebook.
 You never know when you're going to get a hit.

 Someone who knows you is less likely to rip you off and probably won't haggle with you nearly as much as a total stranger.
 Just go into the transaction with eyes wide open, and make sure you're ready for some post-sales support, especially if they're a new Mac user who's not familiar with how things work.

-Also make sure you're very honest with them about the working condition of your Mac — if there are any peculiarities at all, you're going to want to be up front about them, to avoid hurt feelings and buyer's guilt later.
+Also, make sure you're very honest with them about the working condition of your Mac.
+If there are any peculiarities at all, you're going to want to be upfront about them to avoid hurt feelings and buyer's remorse later.